Solving the Problem of Bad Breath (Halitosis)

 - Brushing your tongue to remove food and plaque

 - Avoid certain foods and drinks that can lead to bad breath.
-Such problem foods include onions, curry, and garlic.
+Such foods that can cause bad breath include onions, curry, and garlic among many.
 You’ll also want to avoid alcohol or caffeine, which dry out your mouth.

 - Stop smoking – smoke and tobacco are natural enemies of bad breath.

 - Maintain a moist mouth.
 Sucking on sugar-free candy, chewing sugar-free gum, and drinking water regularly throughout the day will help you avoid dry mouth.

 - If you wear dentures or partial dentures, clean your dentures in anti microbial solution.
 Dentures are a natural absorbent for bacteria and other causes of bad breath.
 It’s important to brush them each day with a commercial denture cleaner.
 It’s also wise to remove your dentures at night and soak them in water or a special solution.

 - Some medications prescribed by your M.D can cause Bad Breath or Halitosis.
 For example, High Blood Pressure Pills & Anti-Cholesterol Pills can possibly cause dry mouth among others.
 Please be cautioned: recreational drugs cause Halitosis & Bad Breath.
 Some raw vegetables including but not limited to broccoli, cauliflower can contribute to the cause of Halitosis.